Manage VMs using Azure AD-based authentication & authorization and region-specific Azure subscriptions

 You can provide any friendly name as display name.
 Choose either public Azure or region-specific subscription as appropriate.

-Provide Directory ID, Application ID and Key, and then click Finish (after this step, directly go to step 6).
+Provide Directory ID, Application ID, and Key, and select Finish (after this step, directly go to step 6).

 Verify the Azure subscription and the VMs hosted on Azure.